Randall Flagg: The Dark Tower series

 In the 2017 film, set during the next cycle, Flagg identifies himself only as his alias "Walter".
 He is also revealed to have killed Roland's father in the past.
 Flagg uses the minds of psychic children (whom his followers kidnap for him), to attack the tower.
 His goal is to destroy the tower (which holds the entire multiverse together), and thus allow the dark creatures beyond to invade and destroy reality.
 He kidnaps the powerful psychic child Jake Chambers (an alternate version of Roland's child companion in the previous cycle) and begins his next strike against the tower.
 However, Roland arrives and defeats Flagg's men.
 Flagg uses magic to battle Roland, but the gunslinger outsmarts him and fatally shoots Flagg in the head.
-This ends the sorcerers reign once and for all, and frees Roland from his curse.
+This ends the sorcerer's reign once and for all, and frees Roland from his curse.

 In 2012, King published a new story from The Dark Tower entitled The Wind Through the Keyhole.
 Here Flagg is depicted as the Covenant Man: central villain of the book's story within a story, "The Wind Through the Keyhole", a legend from Mid-World set years before the series' beginning.
 He is the Barony's "tax collector" from Gilead, attempting to collect taxes from residents of the small town of Tree.
 The Covenant Man sends the story's protagonist, a young boy named Tim, on a perilous quest through the Endless Forest to save his mother; unbeknownst to Tim, the Covenant Man is supplying him with false prophecies and misinformation as part of a cruel practical joke.
 However, Tim succeeds in his journey; he saves his mother after encountering the wizard Maerlyn, who has been imprisoned in the form of a "tyger".
 While the Covenant Man is not explicitly identified as Flagg, with only the initials "RF/MB" in his signature as identification and at one point being referred to as 'the man in the black cloak', Stephen King confirmed in an interview with Bev Vincent for his book The Dark Tower Companion that the two are one and the same.